CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

  Absolute information security does not exist.
 Therefore, it is important to set the security goals so that they are achievable on the one hand with a reasonable effort (staff, time, financial resources) and on the other hand the security risks are reduced to an acceptable level.
 * Role model function
  The management level also assumes an exemplary role in the area of ​​information security.
 This includes, among other things, that the management level also complies with all specified safety rules.
 The management level must demonstrate information security.
+* Continuous improvement
-* Continuous improvementThe adequacy and effectiveness of all elements of safety management must be constantly reviewed.
+The adequacy and effectiveness of all elements of safety management must be constantly reviewed.
 Identified weaknesses and opportunities for improvement must be resolutely resolved or implemented.
 It is also important to recognize future developments, changed framework conditions and potential threats at an early stage.
 * Communication and knowledge
  Leadership and the IS management team must motivate employees and provide adequate training and awareness-raising.
 Employees must above all be informed about the meaning and purpose of both technical security measures and organizational requirements.
 Users should be involved in the implementation planning of measures.
 This allows them to contribute ideas and assess the practicality of safety measures.
 #### ISMS.1.M2 Definition of security objectives and strategy [Institutional Management]